mcorino/wxRuby3/README.md

 > on like the nokogiri gem).

 The wxRuby3 CLI also provides a 'check' command with which the runtime status of the wxRuby3 installation can be checked at any time.
-By default running `wxruby check` will display a message reporting the runtime and suggestions on finalizing the installation if not finalized yet.
+By default, running `wxruby check` will display a message reporting the runtime and suggestions on finalizing the installation if not finalized yet.
 No message is displayed if wxRuby3 is ready to run.
 Run `wxruby check -h` for details concerning this command.

-A selection of (prebuilt) binary packages is provided as release assets on [Github](https://github.com/mcorino/wxRuby3/releases).
+A selection of (prebuilt) binary packages is provided as release assets on [GitHub](https://github.com/mcorino/wxRuby3/releases).
 See the [INSTALL](INSTALL.md#binary-packages) document for more details.

 This install procedure can of course be tweaked and customized with commandline arguments.